strongloop/zone/README.md

 });
 ```

-A zone can be used as a promise too:
+You can use a zone can as a promise too:

 ```js
 new Zone(function MyZone() {